yellows111/collab-vm-snooper/README.md

 ## Requires:
 Node.js 10 (via dependancy on `ws`)

-NPM for downloading the one (1) dependancy this requires
+NPM for downloading the one (1) dependancy this requires (or tar+g(un)zip from downloading the raw package)

-An internet connection (Or if you LAN runs collab-vm-server that'll work too)
+An internet connection (Or if a part of your LAN runs collab-vm-server that'll work too)

 ## What else?
 Probably an `npm install` and putting entires in the `mirrors.js` file.